AZHB/AZHB.github.io/projects/trajectories.md

 <h1> Implementing Trajectories in Games </h1>

 This project will analyse some different methods of constructing trajectories from player input.
-It also features some code written to keep the endpoint of a trajectory stable whilst one component of the trajectory in 3-dimensional space is altered, as well as a discussion of the mathematics behind this approach.
+It also features some code written to keep the endpoint of a trajectory stationary whilst one component of the trajectory in 3-dimensional space is altered, as well as a discussion of the mathematics behind this approach.
 The trajectories have been implemented in 2D using the Godot Engine (see <a href="">this project</a> for more details) and in 3D using Unreal Engine (see <a href="">this project</a> for more details).

 <h4> Launch Angles vs Velocity Vectors </h4>